 Company directors manage the company’s affairs by reference to the company’s articles of association (‘articles’).
 Under the Companies Act 2006, it is a requirement that private companies (such as private limited companies) have at least one director whilst public companies must have at least two directors.
 This applies irrespective of the size of the company and applies equally to all small businesses and startups that incorporate.
 One director within the company must be a natural person- that is an individual and not another company.

-Directors must also exercise independent judgement and they are expected to exercise reasonable care, skill and diligence in their role, acting like a reasonably diligent person with the general attributes that could reasonably be expected from another carrying our the director’s functions.
-This involves them avoiding conflicts of interests and obtaining personal benefits (whether directly or indirectly) from the decisions they take.
+Directors must also exercise independent judgement and they are expected to exercise reasonable care, skill and diligence in their role, acting like a reasonably diligent person with the general attributes that could reasonably be expected from another carrying out the director’s functions.
+This involves them avoiding conflicts of interest and obtaining personal benefits (whether directly or indirectly) from the decisions they take.

-Keeping a record of decision-making processes is crucial and the minutes of board meetings serves this purpose, providing evidence of the actions the board of directors have taken and the reasoning behind them.
+Keeping a record of decision-making processes is crucial and the minutes of board meetings serve this purpose, providing evidence of the actions the board of directors have taken and the reasoning behind them.

 Private companies are not required by statute to have a company secretary unless the articles require one.
 In contrast, public companies are required to have at least one company secretary.

-- has held office of secretary in a public company for at least 3 of the 5 year before their appointment;
+- has held the office of secretary in a public company for at least 3 of the 5 years before their appointment;

 - is a person, from their experience of membership, who appears to be capable of discharging the functions of secretary;

 - is a UK barrister, advocate or solicitor, and;

 - is a member of one of the qualifying professional bodies provided, such as the Institute of Chartered Accountants in England and Wales.

 Duties of a company secretary